tsabin2023/CNE350FinalProject/README.md

 https://www.raspberrypi.com/documentation/computers/getting-started.html
 It is also assumed you know how to access and navigate your Raspberry Pi treminal and directory.
 In addition it is assumed you have sudo privileges on your account and know your sudo password.
+Another assumption is that you know how to find your interface from what ifconfig displays.

 Step 1.
 In your Raspberri Pi terminal. git clone https://github.com/tsabin2023/CNE350FinalProject